ISISComputingGroup/ibex_developers_manual/Emulating-Devices.md

 where we have picked port 57677 (see Plankton's doc for defaults).

-If testing the emulator via a telnet client such as PuTTY, please see the troubleshooting note below.
+Congratulations!
+Your emulator is now running.
+You can test it by connecting to it via a telnet client such as PuTTY (please see the troubleshooting note below).

 ### The backdoor